 “All the state functions seem to willingly facilitate convenience for Palang Pracharat Party’s political activities in many steps,” Redshirt leader Jatuporn Prompan told reporters.
 “But personally I think it’s good they are being obvious about it, because it will be easy for the public to make decisions.”

-The pro-government party was mired in controversy since its inception, when four ministers under the junta’s cabinet joined it as its executives, raising outcry of conflict of interests from the opposition.
+The pro-government party has been mired in controversy since its inception when four members of the junta’s cabinet joined it as executives, raising conflict of interest complaints from the opposition.

-An investigative news agency also alleged that some of the seats at the party’s 600-million baht fundraising banquet were purchased under state agencies like the Tourism Authority of Thailand and the Bangkok Metropolitan Administration.
+An investigative news agency also alleged that some seats at the party’s 600-million-baht fundraising banquet were purchased by state agencies such as the Tourism Authority of Thailand and Bangkok Metropolitan Administration.

-Government officials insist no taxpayers’ money was used to buy seats at the event, which cost 3 million baht per table.
+Government officials insist no taxpayer money was used to buy seats at the event, which cost 3 million baht per table.